dangquyenbui-dotcom/downtime_tracker/README.md

 #### Core Logic & Business Rules:

   * **Sequential Allocation by Date:** The MRP engine first sorts all open Sales Orders by their "Due to Ship" date, from earliest to latest.
-It then processes them one by one, allocating available raw material inventory to the highest-priority orders first.
+It then processes them one by one, allocating available inventory to the highest-priority orders first.
+  * **Finished Goods Allocation:** The system maintains a "live" in-memory inventory of finished goods.
+As it processes SOs, it depletes this on-hand stock sequentially.
+An SO is only marked "Ready to Ship" if the live inventory can fully cover its requirement at that moment.
-  * **Inventory Availability:** The "Can Produce" calculation is based on the sum of three key inventory figures:
+  * **Inventory Availability:** The "Can Produce" calculation for items that require production is based on the sum of three key component inventory figures:
     1.  **Approved, On-Hand Inventory:** The main pool of unrestricted materials.
     2.  **Pending QC Inventory:** Materials that have been received but are awaiting quality inspection.
 These are included for planning purposes to provide a more realistic view of upcoming availability.
     3.  **Open Purchase Order Quantity:** Materials that are on order but not yet received.
-  * **Two-Pass Calculation per Sales Order:** To ensure accuracy, the engine uses a two-pass system for each Sales Order:
+  * **Two-Pass Calculation per Sales Order:** To ensure accuracy for production orders, the engine uses a two-pass system:
     1.  **Pass 1 (Discovery):** It first loops through all required components to find the single greatest constraint (the "bottleneck") and determines the absolute maximum quantity of the finished good that can be produced.
-    2.  **Pass 2 (Allocation):** With the true "Can Produce" quantity established, it loops through the components a second time, allocating only the precise amount of each material needed to produce the constrained quantity.
+    2.  **Pass 2 (Allocation):** With the true "Can Produce" quantity established, it loops through the components a second time, allocating only the precise amount of each material needed from the "live" component inventory.
 This prevents over-allocation of non-bottleneck materials and frees them up for lower-priority orders.
   * **Committed Inventory Exclusion:** Inventory that has already been "Issued to Job" is considered Work-in-Progress (WIP) and is **excluded** from all MRP calculations to prevent double-promising materials.

 #### Features:

   * **Holistic View:** Displays **all** open sales orders for data consistency and validation against the Scheduling page.
-  * **Intelligent Filtering:** Instantly narrow down orders by **Business Unit (BU), Customer, Due to Ship (Month/Year), and Production Status** (Full Production, Partial, Critical, Ready to Ship).
+  * **Intelligent Filtering:** Instantly narrow down orders by **Business Unit (BU), Customer, Due to Ship (Month/Year), and Production Status**.
   * **Smart Statuses:**
-      * **Ready to Ship:** Orders that can be fulfilled entirely from existing finished goods inventory are clearly marked and do not have an expandable detail view, simplifying the interface.
+      * **Ready to Ship:** Orders that can be fulfilled entirely from existing finished goods inventory.
+      * **Partial Ship / Pending QC:** Orders that can be partially fulfilled from on-hand stock, with the remainder covered by stock that is pending quality control.
+      * **Pending QC:** Orders that cannot be shipped from on-hand stock but can be fully covered by stock that is pending quality control.
-      * **Full Production / Partial / Critical:** Statuses are determined by comparing the "Can Produce" quantity against the required amount.
+      * **Full Production / Partial / Critical:** Statuses determined by comparing the "Can Produce" quantity against the required amount for production.
   * **Enhanced Tooltips:** Hovering over the 🔗 icon next to a component reveals a detailed tooltip showing the **total quantity allocated to prior orders** and a line-by-line breakdown of which specific Sales Orders consumed that inventory.
   * **Excel Export:** Download the currently filtered and sorted view of the MRP data, including all component details, to an XLSX file.